-Special Needs Identification: The Army Child and Youth Services Screening Tool is required to be completed by a parent/guardian to screen all children for special needs at initial registration and annually thereafter.
-Upon identification of special needs, supporting documentation must be submitted with the screening tool and forwarded by CYS to the Army Public Health Nurse (APHN) for review.
-If your child/youth has a disability or other special needs, the parent/guardian will be asked to participate in the Multi-Disciplinary Inclusion Action Team (MIAT).
+Special Needs Identification: The Army Child and Youth Services Screening Tool is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter.
+Upon identification of special needs, supporting documentation must be submitted with the screening tool and forwarded by CYS Services to the Army Public Health Nurse (APHN) for review.
+If your child/youth has a disability or other special needs, the parent/guardian will be asked to participate in the Special Needs Accommodation Process (SNAP)/Inclusion Action Team.

-Children and youth with the following conditions might be referred to the Multi-Disciplinary Inclusion Action Team (MIAT):
+Children and youth with the following conditions might be referred to the SNAP/Inclusion Action Team:

-- Allergies
+• Allergies

 - Special Diets

 - Respiratory Diagnosis

 - Epilepsy/Seizure Disorder

-- Persistent concerning/unsafe behaviors

-- Diabetes
+- Diabetes.

 - Other